moise/wp-theme-boilerplate/README.md

 # Kenzol
-Kenzol is a WordPress theme boilerplate that includes some useful modules such as a Breadcrumb class and a dynamic css generator class
+Kenzol is a WordPress theme boilerplate that includes some useful modules such as a Breadcrumb class and a Dynamic CSS generator class

 To start just include the Autoloader.php file in your function.php file.